Table of Contents

 Add website content to exclude from translation

-Content exclusion is a global rule that avoid the translation of a global part of your website, very quickly.
+Content exclusion is a global rule that avoid the translation of a global part of your website using a CSS selector, quickly.

 This is some important rules that helps to exclude from translation, for example a large part of your website that has no interest to be translated.
 To add such rule, connect to your Linguise dashboard > click on Rules > Add new rule.

-You will then be able to add the replacement details, mainly:
+You will then be able to add the exclusion details, mainly: